Where the Colorado River crisis is hitting home

 But are enough people aware?

-Even in the worst drought in 1,200 years, and despite repeated alarms, day to day life hasn't really changed for most of the forty million people who rely on the Colorado River for drinking water.
+Even in the worst drought in 1,200 years, and despite repeated alarms, day-to-day life hasn't really changed for most of the 40 million people who rely on the Colorado River for drinking water.

 Leaving 'Mas Vegas'